Presence-Event Berlin

 Factory facades Change of perspective and interdependence

-The installation sheds light on the shifting of perspectives and the breaking up of points of view with a focus on post-colonial and post-industrial culture.
-The interweaving of architecture and society is shown using videos and layers of fabric, and the interactions between the digital and real world are reflected upon.
+The installation shed light on the shifting of perspectives and the breaking up of points of view with a focus on post-colonial and post-industrial culture.
+The interweaving of architecture and society was shown using videos and layers of fabric, and the interactions between the digital and real world were reflected upon.

 – Luna Emembolu